Start investing today with U.S .Bancorp Investments.

 Here’s how much it takes to start investing, and the steps you can take to make it happen.

-You can begin investing for the price of a latte thanks to apps like Stash or Acorns, which allow you to start with as little as $3 a month.
+You can begin investing for the price of a donut thanks to micro-investing apps like Stash or Acorns, which allow you to start with as little as $3 a month.
 These apps provide convenience but not a lot of handholding if you’re new to investing.

-Another option available to you is working with a financial professional to create your portfolio.
+Another option available to you is working with a financial professional who can provide personalized guidance to help optimize your investments.
 In this case, the minimum deposit will vary depending on which financial institution you work with.

 In many of these instances, the minimum deposit amount is not the only cost you need to consider.
 Make sure to consider costs like management fees and/or sales commission fees, and other costs associated with the provider you work with.
 Do your research so you know all the associated costs.